Luke Raley Player Props: Rays vs. White Sox

-On Sunday, Luke Raley (coming off going 0-for-3) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 1:40 PM ET.
+After hitting .129 with a double, a home run, a walk and three RBI in his past 10 games, Luke Raley and the Tampa Bay Rays take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 7:10 PM ET on Thursday.

-In his most recent game he had a hitless performance (0-for-3) against the White Sox.
+He had a hitless showing in his last game (0-for-3) against the Astros.

 Luke Raley Game Info & Props vs. the White Sox